Multinomial Link Models: Conclusion

 \section{Conclusion}

-The proposed multinomial link model is much more flexible than existing multinomial regression models.
-It allows separate link functions for different categories (see Example~\ref{ex:mixed_link_ppo}) and more flexible model structures (see Example~\ref{ex:po_ppo_mixture}) than ppo models.
-More importantly, by arranging the response categories into two or more groups and finding working orders for each group, the proposed model can incorporate the observations with missing responses into data analysis, which are often not missed at random.
-As shown in Section~\ref{sec:metabolic_syndrome}, the proposed two-group model can not only predict the probability or risk of a regular category, but also check if the existence of an NA category is due to randomness.
-In the example of metabolic syndrome data, it clearly shows that the chance of NA category decreases as {\tt weight} increases, which is not at random.
+The proposed multinomial link models are not only more flexible than existing multinomial regression models and their extensions in the literature by allowing separate link functions (Example~\ref{ex:mixed_link_ppo}) and more flexible model structures (Example~\ref{ex:po_ppo_mixture}), but also include two brand-new classes of models.
+The two-group models (Example~\ref{ex:two_group_s}) allow users to incorporate NA or Unknown as a regular category into data analysis and can correct misleading conclusions due to missing-not-at-random.
+The dichotomous conditional link models (Example~\ref{ex:binary_cond_link_model}) provide users with more powerful tools for analyzing longitudinal binary responses.
+Different from the multivariate logistic models \citep{pmcc1995}, a dichotomous conditional link model can follow the timeline more naturally when modeling longitudinal binary responses.
+It is also easier to interpret than mixed generalized linear models \citep{zeger1988models} for longitudinal responses.

-The algorithms for finding the MLE and the formulae on computing the gradient and information matrix are developed for the unified form of \eqref{eq:mlm_in_matrix} or \eqref{eq:mlm_j}, and are therefore applicable for all multinomial link models, including the mixed-link models (Example~\ref{ex:mixed_link_ppo}), two-group models (Example~\ref{ex:two_group_s}), po-npo mixture models (Example~\ref{ex:po_ppo_mixture}), and others.
+The algorithms for finding the MLE and the most appropriate model are developed for the unified form of model~\eqref{eq:mlm_in_matrix} or \eqref{eq:mlm_j}, and are therefore applicable for all multinomial link models.
+It supports model selection among a fairly general family of multinomial regression models, and facilitates users to analyze categorical data with a handy toolbox.

-The proposed algorithms, especially Algorithms~\ref{algo:fisher_scoring} and \ref{algo:initial_theta_supplement}, solve the infeasibility issue of cumulative link models in existing statistical software.
-We also provide easy-to-use conditions~\eqref{eq:Theta_in_general} for general multinomial link models, which covers the classical cumulative link models as special cases.
+The proposed algorithms with theoretical justifications solve the infeasibility issue of cumulative link models in existing statistical software.
+We also provide easy-to-use conditions~\eqref{eq:Theta_in_general} for general multinomial link models and simplified conditions (see Theorem~\ref{thm:cumulative_models_assumption_1234}) for cumulative-related models, which cover the classical cumulative link models as a special case.